numfocus/gsoc/2017/proposals/michal-habera.md

 and independent.
 * Goal: DOLFIN should have improved XDMF read/write methods working also in parallel.
 * Write tests.
+* The work should be merged into master branch with all tests passed.

 ### June 26 - June 30th, **Begin of Phase 2**